soumodipmanna/lms-project/replit.md

 - **Deployment**: Utilizes Gunicorn as the WSGI server for production environments, configured for Replit autoscale deployment.
 - **Database**: SQLite is used for development, with a structured schema including `Book`, `Student`, `Borrow`, and `Admin` models.
 - **Currency**: All monetary values, specifically fine rates, are displayed in Indian Rupees (₹).
+- **Caching**: Cache control headers (no-cache, no-store, must-revalidate) are implemented on the student dashboard to prevent browser caching issues with JavaScript functionality.
+- **JavaScript Architecture**: Modal-related JavaScript functions are defined before HTML elements that reference them to ensure proper availability when inline onclick handlers execute.

 ## External Dependencies
 - **Backend Framework**: Django 5.2.7